-Before you initiate your mining operation, it is possible to establish a private test network to make sure everything is working well.
-This is a massively important tool in the event you want to test public contracts, to try out new technology or even to examine your ETH mining aptitude.
-In the test tool, you are the sole user, which means you are tasked with finding all blocks, confirming transactions, launching your smart contracts, creating DApps, and initiating transactions.
+Before you initiate your mining operation, it is possible to establish a private test network to ensure everything is working well.
+This is an important tool if you want to test public contracts, try out new technology, or even examine your cryptocurrency mining processor capabilities.
+In the test tool, you are the sole user who runs the mining algorithm, which means you are tasked with finding all blocks, confirming transactions, launching smart contracts, creating DApps, and initiating transactions.

-Having an idea of your average hash rate could be of massive importance when it comes to speculating the potential gains.
+Having an idea of your average hash rate could be of massive importance when speculating about potential gains.
 This profitability calculator automatically aids in your hash rate depending on the hardware you are utilizing and the price of electric consumption in your country.
 Basically, aim for the highest possible hash rate, since the higher it is, the quicker the process of mining Ether.

 How to get paid to mine Ethereum

-After successfully completing mining one block of Ether transactions, the miner is qualified to receive a reward of three Ether tokens.
-On top of the mining reward, they are also entitled to get the fees associated with the transaction.
-Those fees serve as incentives to motivate the miners to continue doing their work, as the majority of the miners focus on transactions with higher fees.
-The rewards are afterward transferred to the Ethereum wallet address associated with the miner or mining pool instantaneously.
+After successfully completing mining one block of Ether transactions, the crypto miner is qualified to receive a reward of three Ether tokens.
+On top of the reward, they are also entitled to get the fees associated with any Ethereum transaction verified at the specific block.
+Those fees serve as incentives to motivate the miners to continue doing their work, as the majority focus on transactions with higher fees to increase their mining revenues.
+The rewards are afterward transferred to the Ethereum wallet address associated with the miner or pool instantaneously.

-The average income generated can be calculated depending on your total hash rate and electricity consumption.
-Besides, you should also remember to include the cost of your mining hardware and the probable bandwidth upgrade.
-A number of Ether profitability calculators can be obtained from the internet availed by platforms like Cryptocompare, MyCryptoBuddy, CoinWarz and WhatToMine.
+The average income generated can be calculated depending on your total computing power or hash rate and electricity consumption.
+Besides, you should also remember to include the cost of your hardware and the probable bandwidth upgrade.
+A number of Ether profitability calculators can be obtained from platforms like Cryptocompare, MyCryptoBuddy, CoinWarz, and WhatToMine.

 How to join a mining pool